Looker supports IBM’s DB2 for Linux/UNIX/Windows (LUW), which is discussed by IBM on this IBM Knowledge Center page.

 GRANT EXECUTE ON PROCEDURE [UPPERCASE_SCHEMA_NAME].LOOKER_CANCEL_ACTIVITY TO PUBLIC

-Tell the DB2 not to implicitly creates schemas if they don’t yet exist.
+Tell the IBM DB2 not to implicitly creates schemas if they don’t yet exist.

 REVOKE IMPLICIT_SCHEMA ON DATABASE FROM PUBLIC